Multi-scale Attention Network for Single Image Super-Resolution

 \subsection{Multi-scale Large Kernel Attention (MLKA)}

-Attention mechanisms can force networks to focus on crucial information and ignore irrelevant ones.
+The attention mechanism can force networks to focus on crucial information and ignore irrelevant ones.
 Previous SR models adopt a series of attention mechanisms, including channel attention~(CA) and self-attention~(SA), to obtain more informative features.
 However, these methods fail to simultaneously uptake local information and long-range dependence, and they often consider the attention maps at a fixed reception field.
-Enlightened by the latest visual attention researches~\cite{VAN}, we propose multi-scale large kernel attention (MLKA) to resolve these problems by combining large kernel decomposition and multi-scale learning.
-Specifically, the MLKA consists of three main functions, large kernel attentions~(LKA) for establishing interdependence, multi-scale mechanism for obtaining heterogeneous-scale correlation, and the gated aggregation for dynamic recalibration.
+Enlightened by the latest visual attention research~\cite {VAN}, we propose multi-scale large kernel attention (MLKA) to resolve these problems by combining large kernel decomposition and multi-scale learning.
+Specifically, the MLKA consists of three main functions, large kernel attentions~(LKA) for establishing interdependence, the multi-scale mechanism for obtaining heterogeneous-scale correlation, and gated aggregation for dynamic recalibration.

 \textbf{Large kernel attention.} Given the input feature maps $X\in \mathbb{R}^{C\times H\times W}$, the LKA adaptively builds the long-range relationship by decomposing a $K\times K$ convolution into three components: a $(2d-1)\times (2d-1)$ depth-wise convolution $f_{DW}(\cdot)$, a $\lceil\frac{K}{d}\times \frac{K}{d}\rceil$ depth-wise $d$-dilation convolution $f_{DWD}(\cdot)$, and a point-wise convolution $f_{PW}(\cdot)$, which can be formulated as: